KonradBauer/todos-list-react/README.md

 # Todos List ✔️

 ## It's a simple to-do list.
 Here you can add a task, delete it, complete or hide completed tasks.
+In addition, you can check the details of the task if you click on it.
+The app also allows you to filter tasks by content.
+You can also check the author information on the subpage.
+Also u can download template tasks from inside implemented Json.
+It's the single page application.

 ## Demo: https://konradbauer.github.io/todos-list-react/